 - Vehicular accidents caused the most deaths for younger people between the ages of five and 24.

 Similarly, the following groups see more emergency room visits for brain injuries: men; those over 65; and children between the ages of zero and four, with falls as the leading reason for nearly all injuries.
 However, Lakeland brain injury lawyer Tania Rivas notes that hospitalizations as a result of TBIs suffered in vehicular accidents most often occur in individuals between the ages of 15 and 44.

 The most common types of brain injuries include:

-Our Lakeland brain injury lawyer is dedicated to bringing you peace of mind in the worst of times.
-Contact our attorney for a free consultation today.
+Lakeland brain injury lawyer Tania Rivas is dedicated to bringing you peace of mind in the worst of times.
+Contact Rivas Law Group for a free consultation today.